We may earn money or products from the companies mentioned in this post.

 Blueberry Peach Crisp

-After a long afternoon on the lake fishing, make this recipe to fry up your ‘catch of the day’ Pan Fried Perch For dessert serve Blueberry Peach Crisp.
-When summer fruit is in season, you can’t beat this fast and easy crisp.
+After a long afternoon on the lake ice fishing, make this recipe for to fry up your ‘catch of the day’ Pan Fried Perch and fry up your ‘catch of the day.’
+For dessert serve Blueberry Peach Crisp.
+When summer fruit is in season, you can’t beat this fast and easy crisp using fresh picked fruit.
+But during the long cold months of winter, fresh picked summer ‘frozen’ fruit will do just fine.
 Don’t forget the ice cream!

 Make this delicious crisp when fresh fruit is in season or make frozen fruit.
 Another option, when fresh fruit is in season freeze it and make this dessert on a cold, snowy day.